The Bankrate promise

 - May burst with age

 Galvanized steel pipe

-What it is: Galvanized steel pipes, sometimes called just galvanized pipes, are apt to be found in homes that are 40 years old or more.
-They are made from steel dipped in a zinc coating and used to be quite popular — a safer alternative to lead, it was once thought.
-While their zinc coating survives, the pipes can be quite durable.
-However, once their coating corrodes over time, the exposed steel is very likely to rust and become unstable.
+What it is: Galvanized steel pipes, sometimes called just galvanized pipes, are most likely to be found in homes that are 40 years old or more.
+Made from steel dipped in a zinc coating, they used to be quite popular — a safer alternative to lead, it was once thought.
+While their zinc coating survives, the pipes can be quite durable; however, once their coating corrodes over time, the exposed steel is very likely to rust and become unstable.
 Add the fact that the price of pipes made from galvanized steel is fairly high and it’s no surprise these aren’t commonly used anymore.

 Cost: About $8 per linear foot

 - Durable while the zinc coating is strong